tanakamasayuki/EspNowBus/README.md

 SendStatus notes:
 - Both progress and final results are reported (`Queued`, `Retrying` as progress; `SentOk`/`SendFailed`/`Timeout` or `AppAckReceived`/`AppAckTimeout` as completion).
 You may see multiple events per packet.
 - Completion states: app-ACK disabled → `SentOk` (success) / `SendFailed` or `Timeout` (failure). app-ACK enabled → `AppAckReceived` (success) / `AppAckTimeout` (failure).
 - In normal operation with healthy peers, auto-retry will often succeed; you may not need to watch every status.
-For critical requirements, monitor failures to trigger recovery (e.g., re-JOIN or peer purge).
+For critical requirements, monitor failures to trigger recovery（re-JOINなど）.

 ## Callbacks
 - `onReceive(cb)`: accepted unicast and authenticated broadcast packets.
 - `onSendResult(cb)`: delivery result per queued packet.
 With app-ACK enabled, success/timeout are `AppAckReceived`/`AppAckTimeout` (use this for completion).
 - `onAppAck(cb)`: called for every AppAck received (even if not in-flight); typically optional debugging/telemetry.
 - `onJoinEvent(mac, accepted, isAck)`: JOIN accept/reject and Ack handling.
-- `onPeerPurged(mac)`: notified when a peer is auto-purged due to consecutive failures.

 ## Documentation
 - Detailed spec (Japanese): `SPEC.ja.md`